Entropy of Bernoulli convolutions and uniform exponential growth for linear groups: Uniform exponential growth for linear groups

+Therefore, $H$ and $F$ exist as in the statement of the lemma.
+Since $G_u$ is unipotent and normal (even characteristic) in $G$, its fixed point subspace is non-trivial and $G$-invariant.
+In fact there is a flag of $G$-invariant subspaces such that $G_u$ acts trivially on each successive quotient.
+In particular $H$ preserves this flag and it and can thus be diagonalized in an adapted basis.
+In that basis $G=HG_u$ is upper triangular, and $(3)$ follows. \end{proof}

-\begin{remark} Denote by $K$ the field of definition of the algebraic group $\Gamma$ that appear in the previous lemma.
-It is not a priori clear that the subgroup $F$ in the conclusion of the lemma can be chosen inside $\Gamma(K)$.
-However, we show now that this is indeed the case if $\Gamma \leq \Upp_d$, and moreover $H$ can be chosen defined and split over $K$.
+\begin{remark} Denote by $K$ the field of definition of the algebraic group $G$ that appears in the previous lemma.
+It is not a priori clear that the subgroup $F$ in the conclusion of the lemma can be chosen inside $G(K)$.
+However, we show now that this is indeed the case if $G \leq \Upp_n$, and moreover $H$ can be chosen defined and split over $K$.
+This observation is not needed for the proof of the main result Theorem \ref{solgrowth}, but it will be used for Corollary \ref{corq}.